Discuss pain relief options

 Pampered parent, who me?
 It’s not unheard of that the kraamverzorger will spend a week doing your groceries for you, help prepare your meals, and even collect your other kids from school.
 Some nurses may even find time to prepare the traditional Dutch biscuit, beschuit met muisjes, for visiting family members or friends.
 Pink and blue sprinkles come as standard.

 Maternity leave is regulated in the Netherlands.
 You are entitled to 16 weeks paid maternity leave, starting 4-6 weeks before your due date (you must stop working a minimum of four weeks in advance).
 This extends to 10 weeks after the birth, dependent to a certain degree on the child being born on time.
-Your partner has the right to five days paternity leave.
+Your partner has the right to five days paternity leave, and as of 1 July 2020, can take a further five weeks off (paid at 70% of their regular salary).
 Parental leave is also regulated.
 Both you and your partner may take unpaid parental leave.

 Healthcare for children 0-4 years